Dan-Nobelium/projectPlanets/README.md

 Contributing

+Contributions to the Planets Task project are welcome.
 If you have suggestions or improvements, please open an issue first to discuss what you would like to change.
 Ensure any pull requests update the necessary documentation and adhere to the existing code structure.
 Authors

     Jessica C. Lee